captbilard/react-flask-takehome/README.md

 > Name
 ```
 ### Evaluation Criteria
-* Ease of bringing up the project in development (use Docker)
 * Write the sent messages/mails to a log file(extra bonus if external mail service is implemented)
 * Set Up a scheduling system to handle the process
+* SQL queries for creating all new entities
+* Necessary Python APIs exposed
+* Updated UI to permit new use cases
+* Unit Tests for core logic
 * Strong OOP principles
-* Unit Tests for core logic
 * Well documented README.md
-* SQL queries for creating all entities
-* Necessary Python APIs exposed
 * Demo/Presentation

 ### Technologies
 * Python/Flask